DeLancey Astor Kane: Early life

 Kane was born on August 28, 1844, in Newport, Rhode Island.
 He was the second of eight children born to Oliver DeLancey Kane (1816–1874) and Louisa Dorothea (née Langdon) Kane (1821–1894).
-His brothers were Walter Langdon, John Innes Kane, Woodbury Kane, S. Nicholson Kane.
+His brothers were Walter Langdon, John Innes Kane, Woodbury Kane, and S. Nicholson Kane.
 His sisters were Louisa Langdon Kane, Emily Astor Kane (who married Augustus Jay and was the mother of Peter Augustus Jay), and Sybil Kent Kane.

 Kane was a grandson of Walter Langdon and Dorothea (née Astor) Langdon of the Astor family and a great-grandson of John Jacob Astor.
 He was a cousin of Colonel John Jacob Astor IV.
 His paternal lineage descended from John O'Kane who emigrated to the country in 1752 from County Londonderry and Antrim, Ireland.
 During the American Revolutionary War, O'Kane (who dropped the "'O" once in America) was living at Sharyvogne, his estate in Dutchess County, which was confiscated after the War due to his Loyalist ties.
 His eldest son, John Jr., stayed and became one of the most prominent merchants in New York.

 The family lived fashionably in lower Broadway.
 Their summer cottage, Beach Cliffe, designed by Detlef Lienau, was one of the earliest Newport houses "to attain a sort of Beaux-Arts purity."
 Kane graduated from the United States Military Academy at West Point, New York, in 1868.
-Following his service in the U.S. Army, he studied at Trinity College, Cambridge, in England and in 1873, graduated from Columbia Law School.
+Following his service in the United States Army, he studied at Trinity College, Cambridge, in England and in 1873, graduated from Columbia Law School.